 Research Professor, Population Studies Center.

-Faculty Associate, Survey Research Center.
+Research Professor, Survey Research Center.

-Ph.D., University of Chicago
+Ph.D., Sociology, University of Chicago

 Dr. Morenoff's research interests focus on neighborhood environments, crime and criminal justice, the social determinants of health, and racial/ethnic/immigrant inequality.
 He is currently conducting research on prisoner reentry, the social context and spatial dynamics of health and crime, and neighborhood social processes.